-If you are considering buying or selling a business, or planning on doing so in the coming years and want to ensure you are properly prepared, there are some key things you can do.
+If you are considering buying or selling a business, or planning on doing so in the coming years and want to ensure you are properly prepared, there are some key things you can do to ensure that:

-If selling...

-Ensure that you maximise the value, ensure that the people aspects are handled sensitively and ensure the smooth sale of your business.
+- If selling that you maximise the value, ensure that the people aspects are handled sensitively and ensure the smooth sale of your business. - If buying that you get the best possible price (value) and conduct suitable due diligence so there are no 'nasty' surprises.

-Many points overlap when selling a business or buying; you both want the transaction to complete smoothly, so having a robust approach, with conscientious and thorough paperwork, financial data, due diligence, and open and clear communication, benefits all parties.
+Many points overlap when selling a business or buying; you both want the transaction to complete smoothly, so having a robust and thorough approach, with conscientious and thorough paperwork, financial data, due diligence and open and clear communication, benefits all parties.